certik/hermes2d/doc/src/tutorial.rst

 The Ord class in Hermes (see the file `forms.h
 <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/forms.h>`_) provides
 an automatic parser of weak forms that is able to determine the integration orders for algebraic expressions.
-So, in order to define an integration order explicitly, one has to provide on top the weak form another function that defines a simple algebraic expression that leads the parser to the desired polynomial degree.
+So, in order to define an integration order explicitly, one can provide on top the weak form another function that defines a simple algebraic expression that leads the parser to the desired polynomial degree.
 The values defined in this
 additional function are not used for computation.